-Spend your second day in Iceland exploring the stunning Snæfellsnes peninsula.
-At the tip of the peninsula, you'll find Snæfellsjökull volcanic glacier and discover the beauty of the surrounding National Park.
-This volcano was used as the setting in the Jules Verne novel Journey to the Centre of the Earth.
+Today, you'll be spending the day exploring the stunning Snæfellsnes peninsula where you'll find Snæfellsjökull glacier volcano.
+This volcano was used as the setting for the subterranean trip in the Jules Verne novel 'Journey to the Centre of the Earth'.

 The rest of the peninsula has even more to offer, with plenty of rivers, lava fields, waterfalls, mountains and beaches; it is also home to the most photographed peak in Iceland, Kirkjufell.